 - $500 upon submitting a short evaluation on OER use after teaching with the material for at least one semester.

-OER Adaptation awards are dispersed in four phases:
+OER Adaptation compensation will be disbursed in four phases:

 - $1000 upon submitting the remix project outline and project completion timeline